 ADATSA - Alcoholism and Drug Addiction Treatment Support Act

 adolescent/youth outpatient - (see outpatient treatment).
-A state certified, non-residential program which provides chemical dependency assessments and an alcohol/drug free counseling program for adolescents and young adults ages 12 - 20.
+A state-certified, non-residential program that provides chemical dependency assessments and an alcohol/drug-free counseling program for adolescents and young adults ages 12-20.
 Clients under 12 also may be served with the approval of the DBHR contract manager.
 Collateral and family support services also may be provided to family members of youth clients.

 adolescent pregnant and postpartum - These youth are eligible for all substance abuse treatment services available for the adolescent population in general, as well as some specialized services for pregnant women.
 Those who may require detoxification/stabilization are assessed through ADATSA centers.

 adolescent/youth residential (inpatient) - (see residential treatment).

 adult - Age 18 or older.
 (By acquiring an exception to policy, those 18-20 may be classified as Adolescent/Youth

 advocacy - The staff supports and advocates for the client in various situations, including employment, family and the court system.

 aftercare - Program designed to provide ongoing recovery support.
 Focuses on refusal skills/relapse prevention skills to maintain sobriety.

-aged, blind and disabled (ABD Medical Program) - The Aged, Blind and Disabled (ABD) Medical Program was formerly known as the Disability Lifeline Program and the General Assistance Unemployable (GAU) Program.
+aged, blind and disabled (ABD Medical Program) - The Aged, Blind and Disabled (ABD) Medical Program was formerly known as the Disability Lifeline Program and General Assistance Unemployable (GAU) Program.
 Once approved, you will get a services card.
-You can use it to get medical care; you can use your services card to go to any medical provider who will accept DSHS Medical payments.
+You can use it to get medical care; you can use your services card to go to any medical provider who will accept DSHS medical payments.

 assessment (and referral) services - Assessments, screening, referral and case management (monitoring) of indigent or low-income clients seeking assistance as a result of incapacity due to alcoholism and/or drug addiction.

-CHOICES - Community Health Outreach in a Caring Environment.
-Provides alcohol and drug treatment to people living with HIV/AIDS/Hepatitis C. Provides education and individualized treatment in clients' homes or in community locations where they feel safe and supported.
+CHOICES - Community Health Outreach in a Caring Environment provides alcohol and drug treatment to people living with HIV/AIDS/Hepatitis C. It provides education and individualized treatment in clients' homes or in community locations where they feel safe and supported.